 Western Nevada Fishing Report

 Fishing has been good for trout.
-Trout were stocked in early October.
-Bass fishing has been fair and will slow down at the temperatures cool.
+Rainbow trout were stocked in June before water temps started to rise.
+Bass fishing has been good.
 Anglers in float tubes casting top water poppers at the bass will catch fish.
-Trout fishing should remain good until ice over.
+Trout fishing in the early mornings or late evenings should remain good through the fall.

-May 1 - Closed September 30.
-Ash Canyon
+Open May 1 - September 30.
+Ash Canyon access road is closed due to

 With the incredibly wet winter the Nevada Department of Wildlife was able to stock trout at Lahontan Reservoir for the first time in over 20 years.
 This morning 5,500 rainbow trout were stocked on the Churchill County side of the reservoir.
 Lahontan fish populations were hit particularly hard by the prolonged drought and these trout will give anglers another thing to look forward to this spring.
 Additional stocking of walleye, wiper, crappie, and channel catfish will happen later in the summer, late May or Early June.